10 Best Mountain Bike Helmets Fully Reviewed & Compared

-The Kali Maya is very lightweight and has a balanced fit that makes it feel barely there.
+The Kali Maya is very lightweight and has a balanced fit that makes it feel like it's barely there.

 This half shell helmet features a long visor for a moto-inspired look.
 The simplistic design and 7 solid color choices create a cool look that is not too flashy.

-This helmet will run a bit cheaper than those with the MIPS technology and will still provide solid protection at a reasonable price.
+This helmet will run a bit cheaper than those with the MIPS technology while still providing solid protection at a reasonable price.

 7. Fox Metah

-The Fox Metah offers more protection than the typical half shell with a deep profile and rear to protect lower down on your head.
+The Fox Metah offers more protection than the typical half shell with a deep profile and rear to protect lower part of your head.
 It does not feature the MIPS safety lining but the multi-density Varizorb foam works well to absorb impact.